microsoft/vscode-docs/docs/editor/tasks.md

 ## Defining a problem matcher

-VS Code ships some of the most common problem matchers out of the box.
-However, there are lots of compilers and linting tools out there, all of which produce their own style of errors and warnings.
-So let's talk about how to make your own problem matcher.
+VS Code ships some of the most common problem matchers 'in-the-box'.
+However, there are lots of compilers and linting tools out there, all of which produce their own style of errors and warnings so you may want to create your own problem matcher.

 We have a `helloWorld.c` program in which the developer mistyped **printf** as **prinft**.
 Compiling it with [gcc](https://gcc.gnu.org/) will produce the following warning: